rust-lang/rust-forge/src/policies/llm-usage.md

 This policy does not aim to be exhaustive.
 If you have a use of LLMs in mind that isn't on this list, judge it in the spirit of this overview:
-- Usages that do not use LLMs for creation and do not show LLM output to another human are likely allowed ✅
+- Using an LLM for your own personal use is likely allowed ✅
-- Usages that use LLMs for creation or show LLM output to another human are likely banned ❌
+- Showing LLM output to another human without solicitation is likely banned ❌
+- Making a decision based on LLM output requires disclosure ⚠️

 ### Conditions for modification or dissolution
 This policy is not set in stone, and we can evolve it as we gain more experience working with LLMs.